 Mizuno and Asics are top sports brands on the market.
 They both manufacture high-quality running shoes for different running needs.
 This article compares high mileage neutral running shoes from the two brands to help with the comparison.

-The biggest differences between the Mizuno and Asics is that they vary in cushioning and sole.
-Mizuno has a soft foam cushioning, called the U4icX absorbent cushioning system.
-The cushion makes these running shoes more stable which leads to better support for many runners who need arch support.
-Asics features cushioning called FlyteFoam midsole which further supports the heel and the forefoot making it more stable for runners who need arch support.
+The biggest difference between the Mizuno and Asics is that they vary in cushioning and sole.
+Mizuno has a soft foam cushioning, called U4icX which support the entire foot whereas Asics features cushioning called FlyteFoam places an emphasis on supporting the heel and the forefoot making it more stable for runners who need arch support.

-To dive deeper into these two brands, we took two of their more popular running shoes and compared them - Mizuno Wave Sky and the Asics Gel Nimbus 20.
+To dive deeper into these two brands, we took two of their more popular running shoes and compared them - Mizuno Wave Sky and the Asics Gel Nimbus.
 The two running shoes vary in cushioning technologies, the upper, available widths and outsole.

 Neutral Running Shoes

 Neutral running shoes are top of the line and high mileage, meaning they last up to 300 to 500 miles.
 This figure varies from runner to runner based on factors such as type of foot, shape of the runner, running surface and strike zones.

 -You might like: Neutral shoes vs Stability Shoes - what is the difference

 The Mizuno Wave Sky and Asics Gel Nimbus have 10mm heel to toe drop, meaning 21mm/31mm forefoot he to toe drop or gradient.
 The Mizuno Wave Sky has a full length cushioning system to support long-distance runs.

 Whether you’re a midfoot striker, a heel striker or just want a pair of running shoes with proper cushioning for support of toe-off transitions, you won’t be disappointed with either the Mizuno or Asics.
 Both shoes are high-end and range in price from $150 to $200.